 Donated services and materials are recognized as contributions in accordance with FASB ASC 958, Accounting for Contributions Received and Contributions Made, if the services received create or enhance nonfinancial assets or require specialized skills, and are provided by individuals possessing those skills, and would typically need to be purchased if not provided by donation.
 Contributed services and promises to give services that do not meet the above criteria are not recognized.
 The time contributed by the Charter School's Board of Directors is uncompensated and is not reflected as donated services.
-In-kind contributions are recorded in the Statement of Activities at estimated fair value and recognized as revenue and expense (or an asset) in the period they are received.
+In-kind contributions are recorded in the statement of activities at estimated fair value and recognized as revenue and expense (or an asset) in the period they are received.
+There were no donated services and materials recorded in the financial statements for the years ended June 30, 2017 and 2016.